cmbrandt/cxx-fundamentals/2_class_design_special.md

 Widget w{};        // Value initialization using the default constructor
 ```

-An empty default constructor will initialize all data members of class (user-defined) type, but will not initialize the data members of fundamental type.
+By providing an explicit default constructor, the default constructor becomes responsible for initializing all data members of the class.
+Therefore, an empty default constructor will default initialize all data member of class type, but will not initialize the data members of fundamental type.

 ```
 // Ex 3: Explicit default constructor with value initialization